ginarice136/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Then, break down each task into smaller, manageable steps, which will make it easier to stay focused and on track.

 Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
 These tools can help organize your thoughts and make your workflow more structured.
 Additionally, set reminders and deadlines for each step, so you stay on schedule and don't fall behind.
 Finally, don’t be afraid to ask for help or collaborate with others.
 Learning from others and working together can lead to better solutions and a more enjoyable experience.

+# 2024-02-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, it's easy to overcomplicate things.
+Always strive for clean, maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that what you write today may need to be understood and modified tomorrow or years from now.
+So, practice writing simple, readable, and modular code as a form of respect for your future self and fellow developers."

+"In addition, 'Premature optimization is the root of all evil.' - Donald Knuth.
+Focus on making your code correct first, then optimize if and where necessary.
+Don't waste time optimizing parts that don't significantly impact performance.
+Profile, measure, and validate before and after any optimizations to ensure they're effective."